 Previous work has used sound to better understand objects in scenes.
-For instance, impact sounds from interacting with objects in a scene to perform segmentation (Arnab et al., 2015) and neural networks to emulate the sensory interactions of human information processing (Zhang et al., 2017d).
-Audio has also been used to automatically compute material (Ren et al., 2013b), object (Zhang et al., 2017d), scene (Schissler et al., 2018), and acoustical (Tang et al., 2020) properties.
+For instance, impact sounds from interacting with objects in a scene to perform segmentation (Arnab et al., 2015) and to emulate the sensory interactions of human information processing (Zhang et al., 2017d).
+Audio has also been used to compute material (Ren et al., 2013b), object (Zhang et al., 2017d), scene (Schissler et al., 2018), and acoustical (Tang et al., 2020) properties.
 Better still, using both audio and visual sensory inputs has been shown to be even more effective; for example, multi-modal learning for object classification (Sterling et al., 2018; Wilson et al., 2019) and object tracking (Wilson and Lin, 2020).

 Fusing multiple modalities, such as vision and sound, provide a wider range of possibilities than either single modality alone.
-In this work, we demonstrate that augmenting vision-based techniques with audio, referred to as "EchoCNN," can detect open and reflective surfaces, its depth, and material, thereby enhancing 3D object and scene reconstruction.
-We highlight some key results below:
+In this work, we demonstrate that augmenting vision-based techniques with audio, referred to as "EchoCNN," can detect open or reflective surfaces, its depth, and material, thereby enhancing 3D object and scene reconstruction for AR/VR systems.
+We highlight some results below:

-- EchoCNN, a fused audio-visual CNN architecture for classifying open/closed surfaces, their depth, and material: - EchoReconstruction, a staged audio-visual 3D reconstruction pipeline that uses mobile phones to enhance scene geometry containing windows, mirrors, and open surfaces with depth filtering and inpainting based on EchoCNN inferences; - Semantic rendering of window and mirror in audio-augmented reconstructions based on point of view (e.g. environment outside of the window or reflected view of a TV); - Real and synthetic audio-visual ground truth data for multiple scenes containing windows and mirrors in addition to reflection separation data (direct, early, or late reverberations).
+- EchoCNN, a fused audio-visual CNN architecture for classifying open/closed surfaces, their depth, and material; - EchoReconstruction, a staged audio-visual 3D reconstruction pipeline that uses mobile phones to enhance scene geometry containing windows, mirrors, and open surfaces with depth filtering and inpainting based on EchoCNN inferences; - Semantic rendering of window and mirror in audio-augmented reconstructions based on point of view (e.g. environment outside of the window or reflected view of a TV);